Foster Care Program

 • Be awarded credit for all completed work in accordance with GCPS procedures

-• Receive transportation to the school of origin if requested by either foster parents or DFCS and determined to be in the “best interest” of the student
+• Receive transportation to and from the school of origin if requested by either foster parents or DFCS and determined to be in the “best interest” of the student

 Please click on the link below to learn more: